-It seldom seems to matter that their backgrounds are usually the opposite of the people who read about them.
+It seldom seems to matter what their backgrounds are usually the opposite of the people who read about them.

 Thus, residents of city suburbs have come out rooting for Darlene Matthee's woodcutters of the lonely Knysna forest.
 The simple Afrikaner tenant farmers of Pauline Smith's Little Karoo, the raucous patrons of Can Themba's Soweto, and even for the gutsy Poppie Nongena.

-''The Purple Renoster,'' he is the author of several collections of poetry and a sequence of stories entitle The Celibacy of Felix Green-span in 1977.
+''The Purple Renoster,'' he is the author of several collections of poetry and a sequence of stories entitled The Celibacy of Felix Green-span in 1977.

 Literature in the various African languages of South Africa includes the oral as well the written form.
 The best-known oral form is the praise poem.

-In Zulu, isibonga, recited by a praise-singer or imbongi.
+In Zulu, isibongo, recited by a praise-singer or imbongi.

 Written literature begins with the missionaries and their mission presses, and with early black newspapers such as ''Imvo Zabantsunda,'' which was established in 1884.

 Major writers include in Sesotho, Thomas Mofolo; in Xhosa, S E K Mqayi and A C Jordan; and in Zulu, R R R Dhlomo and BW Vilakazi.
 The finest novel is AC Jordan's Ingqumbo Yeminyanya written in the year of 1940 and was published in English as The Wrath of the Ancestors in 1980.